 How do you start a story – and push through to the end?
-In a recent Q&A with students on our Storytelling for Screen online course, John Yorke offered some practical tips.
+In a Q&A with students on our Storytelling for Screenwriting online course, John Yorke offered some practical tips.
 Including when it’s right to kill a character, tell a lie, or write about a hairbrush….

 Q What suggestions do you have for daily writing exercises?
 To get going?
 Is there anything you find works well as a prompt for ideas?